Page updated 29 September 2020

 Part 4: this starts on p.
 229. Early chapters concern South America, including the river Plate and Perou.
 There are later chapters about a voyage to China in Italian and Latin, followed by Voyage de P Greuber in which he discusses a French merchant called Tavernier, who travelled throughout India (p.
 130).
 Later there are chapters on Ethopia, Abyssins, les sources du Nil, Sayd and Mexico.

-THEVENOT, Jean de, Voyage de Mr. de Thévenot, contenant la relation de l’Hindostan, des nouveaux Mogols et des autres peuples au pays des Indes, Paris: Biestkins, 1684, 338 pp.
+THEVENOT, Jean de, Voyages de Mr. de Thévenot, contenant la relation de l’Hindostan, des nouveaux Mogols et des autres peuples au pays des Indes, Paris: Biestkins, 1684, 338 pp.

 The full name of the publisher is veuve Biestkins.